Shooter testifies Ahmaud Arbery never threatened him

 McMichael and his father, Greg McMichael, armed themselves and pursued Arbery in a pickup truck after he ran past their home from the house under construction.
 A neighbor, William “Roddie” Bryan, joined the chase in his own truck and recorded cellphone video.
 Arbery’s killing deepened a national outcry over racial injustice after the video of his death leaked online.

-“The court is not going to address the matter,” Walmsley said, noting he’d already rejected the same motion twice.
-He added: “The court’s position is already in the record.”

-Gough first asked the judge last week to remove Sharpton from the court, saying the civil rights activist was trying to influence the jury, which is disproportionately white.
-The judge refused, and later called Gough’s remarks “reprehensible.”
+Gough first asked the judge last week to remove the Rev. Al Sharpton from the court, saying the civil rights activist was trying to influence the jury, which is disproportionately white.
+The judge later called Gough’s remarks “reprehensible.”

 Prosecutors contend there was no justification for McMichael and his father to arm themselves and chase Arbery when he ran past their Georgia home.
 The McMichaels told police they suspected Arbery was a burglar because security cameras had recorded him several times in the unfinished house on their street.